Fred's Classic ABU Reel Information

 Here are some of my findings for the Ambassadeur 5000C during its life span.
 Production for this model began in June 1966 and was introduced to the public in 1967.
 The 5000C had its own set of serial numbers which started at 10001.
 Although first made in 4-screw version, ABU changed all of their reel frames to a 3-screw version about eighteen months later in early 1968.
 According to ABU log books, #189010 is the highest serial number entered before lot numbers took over sometime in late 1971.

-Simon has said, "It's a continual process to find the two sequential serial numbers that defined the frame change."
+Simon has said, "It's a continual process to find the two sequential serial numbers that define the frame change from 4-screw to 3-screw."
 My serial number research and supporting 6000C evidence continues to lead me to January 1968 as the date of the frame change.
-Between Simon and me, we hope to accomplish this through discovery of new serial numbers.
-If you own a 5000C with a serial number between 34841 (4-screw) and 35507 (3-screw) please contact me using one of two addresses near the top of this site.
-Currently, I'm only 665 reels apart.
+Between Simon and I, we hope to accomplish this through discovery of new serial numbers.
+If you own a 5000C with serial number between 35064 (4-screw) and 35158 (3-screw) please contact me using the address at the top of this site.
+Currently, I'm only 94 reels apart.

 Researching the 6000C has allowed me to further my studies for the 5000C and the frame change.
 Below is a photo of one of the very first 6000C's produced in January 1968 with it's supporting schematic reflecting lot number 01 08 00.
 In my opinion, we now know the date of the frame change from 4-screw to 3-screw occurred for all models in January 1968.